acass91/ponderosa.nvim/README.md

 ## Configuration
 Here is an example with the default config.
-There are three dark themes available - default, faded, and terra.
+There are four dark themes available - default, faded, terra, and autumn.
 No light themes are available.

 ```lua